scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 - Support for templated code generation to minimize repetitive code.
 - Highly restrictive language that facilitates cross-platform execution.

+Compyle is in principle very similar to the copperhead_ package described in :cite:`copperhead2011`.
+The design of copperhead is very elegant.
+However, it appears that copperhead is no longer under development, the package has no commits after 2013 and is not available on PyPI (another unrelated package with the same name is available).
+While it does support execution via C++ and CUDA, it does not support OpenCL.
+We were not aware of copperhead until very recently and are likely to try and incorporate ideas from it into compyle.

+Compyle is actively used by a non-trivial, open source, SPH framework called PySPH (https://pysph.rtfd.io) and discussed in some detail in :cite:`pysph2019` and :cite:`pysph16`.
+Compyle makes it possible for users to write their SPH codes in high-level Python and have it executed on multi-core and GPU accelerators with negligible changes to their code.
+Unfortunately, compyle is not used much outside of this context, so while it does solve many problems, it is still under heavy development.

-We use the prototypical example given above of writing a simple N-particle molecular dynamics system that is described and discussed in the article by :cite:`schroeder2015`.
+In this paper we write a simple two-dimensional molecular dynamics system that is described and discussed in the article by :cite:`schroeder2015`.
 Our goal is to implement this system in pure Python using Compyle.
 Through this we demonstrate the ease of use and power of Compyle.
-We write a single code that executes efficiently in parallel on CPUs and GPUs.
-We use this example to also discuss the three important parallel algorithms and show how they nicely allow us to solve non-trivial problems.
+We write programs that execute efficiently in parallel on CPUs and GPUs without any modifications.
+We use this as a way to illustrate the three important parallel algorithms and show how they allow us to solve non-trivial problems.

-Compyle is not a toy and is actively used by a non-trivial, open source, SPH framework called PySPH (https://pysph.rtfd.io) and discussed in some detail in :cite:`pysph2019` and :cite:`pysph16`.
-Compyle makes it possible for users to write their SPH codes in high-level Python and have it executed on multi-core and GPU accelerators with negligible changes to their code.